OscarPellicer/prostate_lesion_detection/README.md

 unzip ./MDT_ProstateX/experiments/exp0/test/\*.zip -d ./MDT_ProstateX/experiments/exp0/test/
 ```

-At this point, you should be able to run all the provided Jupyter Notebooks, but you will not be able to use the [Medical Detection Toolkit](https://github.com/MIC-DKFZ/medicaldetectiontoolkit/tree/torch1x) for training or inference yet, as you still need to install the packages required by it. (./MDT_ProstateX/README.md).
+At this point, you should be able to run all the provided Jupyter Notebooks, but you will not be able to use the [Medical Detection Toolkit](https://github.com/MIC-DKFZ/medicaldetectiontoolkit/tree/torch1x) for training or inference yet, as you still need to install the packages required by it.
 In summary, you will need to do two things (make sure to run everything from within the `prostate_lesion` conda / pip environment).

-**Note**: If you have any doubts in this step, it might be worth looking at the original documentation of the toolkit ([README]), alhtough some things here differ slightly.
+**Note**: If you have any doubts in this step, it might be worth looking at the original documentation of the toolkit ([README](./MDT_ProstateX/README.md)), alhtough some things here differ slightly.
 For instance, here we use pytorch 1.7, instead of torch 1.4

 First, install `pytorch`:
 ```bash